arashsm79/robotics-lab/Labs/Lab_7.md

 # Exercise 1

-Using [this tutorial](https://gazebosim.org/docs/garden/building_robot) (and  [URDF](https://docs.ros.org/en/foxy/Tutorials/ Intermediate/URDF/URDF-Main.html)[in ROS2](https://docs.ros.org/en/foxy/Tutorials/Intermediate/URDF/URDF-Main.html)[ ](https://docs. ros.org/en/foxy/Tutorials/Intermediate/URDF/URDF-Main.html) which we have read before) design a mobile robot as shown below.
+Using [this tutorial](https://gazebosim.org/docs/garden/building_robot) (and  [URDF](https://docs.ros.org/en/foxy/Tutorials/Intermediate/URDF/URDF-Main.html) in ROS2 which we have read before) design a mobile robot as shown below.
 The body of the robot is a short cylinder that is attached to both sides of the wheel and there is a caster wheel in front of it.
 ![](assets/lab4/robot.png)

 # Exercise 2